DallanQ/innovation/Manual.md

 Many cards have multiple effects.
 You will use all of them with a single Dogma action.
 Do not recount icons after each of the effects, it only matters how many icons were present at the start of the action.
 Always complete an effect entirely before proceeding to the next effect.

+#### Dogma (continued) (Page 10)

 Before you execute an effect, each other player who is eligible to share must also use it.
 Starting to your left and going clockwise, each of them follows the effect’s instructions.
 Then you perform them.
 If the card has additional effects, repeat this process, including sharing, for each effect.

 After your Dogma action is completed, if any player shared any of your effects, you take one free Draw action.
 This only occurs if an opponent’s use of the shared effect caused something in the game to change.
 A change is one or more cards being drawn, revealed, melded, tucked, splayed, scored, exchanged, or moved.

-Some effects are demand effects.
+Some effects are **demand effects**.
 They are in darker boxes and all start with “I demand.”
 These effects are attacks, and you read them aloud to make it clear what your opponents must do.
 In clockwise order, each opponent follows the instructions.
 Opponents who have at least as many of the featured icon as you ignore demand effects.

 If you can only perform part of an effect, do as much as you can and ignore the rest.
 A demand requiring your three highest cards would take your entire hand if you only have two cards, for example.
 An effect that exchanges your hand and score pile still takes place if one of the two is empty.
 You are allowed to use the Dogma action on a card that will cause nothing at all to happen.

-### Dogma Example (Page 11)
+#### Dogma Example (Page 11)

 In this example, I have Writing and Code of Laws (which I’ve already used to splay my purple cards left!)
 I want to take a Dogma action in order to use Writing (icon of a light bulb Draw a 2).

 Since my opponent has at least as many of the featured icon (icon of a light bulb)  as me, they are eligible to share.
 They draw a 2, and then I draw a 2.
 After the Dogma action is complete, since any opponent shared in my effects, I get a free Draw action.
 My highest top card is a 1, so I draw a 1.

+> An image of 2 red cards, 1 yellow cards, and 1 green cards, facing 2 purple cards, and 1 blue card.

 ## Keywords (Page 12)